Dmnk28/blog/README.md

     - in react `.env-File + REACT_APP_[Your Const Name]` is a solution, but dangerous (it's a Frontend App)
     - idealy pas the API-Requests with personal Keys to a backendapp and run them on the server
 - that ServerSideRendering is a cool thing to do, especially for pushing SEO and Performance.
+- Using WebP-Images brings better quality by smaller filesizes than JPG and its is smaller but has slightly lesser quality than a PNG.

 ### Next.js
 - first of all: Using it